21 extreme Tory policies the Lib Dems blocked

 There are two reasons for the Liberal Democrats being in government – one is to get Liberal Democrat beliefs and policies put into action, the other is to stop Tory policies.
 With less than one in ten MPs in the 2010-15 Parliament being Lib Dem, both lists are impressively long given that basic Parliamentary reality.

-I’ve written before about what the Lib Dems have done, so this time here’s a list of extreme Tory policies stopped:
+I’ve written before about what the Liberal Democrats have achieved in the coalition, so this time here’s a list of extreme Tory policies stopped:

 - Inheritance tax cuts for millionaires